How to Configure a Network in Cisco Packet Tracer

 With Cisco’s free network simulator software PT, you can easily prepare for network exams.
 Please note that this software is not only used for one exam.
 At the same time, those who want to develop themselves in the field of network and system technologies are also using this program.

-In Packet Tracer, you can add a Router, Switch and PC to the working environment to create a basic network and examine how data communication takes place between computers.
+In Packet Tracer, you can add a Router, Switch, and PC to the working environment to create a primary network and examine how data communication takes place between computers.

-This software gives you simpler usage by making sure you don’t have to deal with the Cisco IOS images required by GNS3.
+This software gives you more straightforward usage by making sure you don’t have to deal with the Cisco IOS images required by GNS3.
 In addition, if you are an instructor, you can prepare network activities for your students and test their network knowledge.

 Now, follow the steps below to examine how computers on two segments (two different LANs) connected to the Cisco Router on Packet Tracer communicate.